 Without a doubt, one of the worst movies, let alone sequels, that you will ever see, even by Blaxploitation film standards.
-This 1973 sequel to the blockbuster '72 hit movie is a huge disappointment that doesn't even remotelyin terms of both quality and appeal--replicate the preceding action-packed, street savvy tale about a highly charismatic but disenchanted black Harlem cocaine dealer, Priest.
+This 1973 sequel to the blockbuster '72 hit movie is a huge disappointment that doesn't even remotely—in terms of both quality and appeal--replicate the preceding action-packed, street savvy tale about a highly charismatic but disillusioned black Harlem cocaine dealer, Priest.

 Apparently struck by Priest's charismatic appearance (if nothing else), the African official, Dr. Lamine Sonko, tries to encourage him to take the arms smuggling assignment.
 Initially, Priest is reluctant to do so, and Sonko prevails upon him that as a black man he has a moral duty to aide his African brothers in their time of need.
 With Sonko's sermon about international black unity riding his conscience, coupled with his disillusionment with retired living, Priest eventually accepts the job, much to the dismay of his significant other, Georgia, and subsequently boards a plane to Sonko's African country to embark on the arms smuggling mission.

 Interesting enough, Alex Haley wrote the screenplay for "Super Fly TNT."
 (Haley of course would go on to become a household name as author of the classic, best-selling novel "Roots," several years after the release of this movie.)
-However, the dialogue he wrote for the film, much like O'Neal's incompetent movie direction, is listless, providing few, if any, moments of intense drama and intrigue.
+However, the screenplay he wrote for this movie, much like O'Neal's incompetent movie direction, is listless, providing few, if any, moments of intense drama and intrigue.

 Sheila Frazier reprises her role from the original movie as Priest's loyal, understanding girlfriend.
 Although a stunningly attractive woman, her acting skills are poor, so much so that her highly unprofessional performance in this movie alone instantly relegates it to B-film status.